 Oppositional defiant disorder (ODD) is a mental impairment that affects children, generally in their adolescence.
 While it is normal for a child to go through some level of disobedience in their youth, ODD goes beyond normal disobedience and often rise to a level that requires professional help.
 If your child has ODD and it has affected their ability to function, they may be eligible for disability benefits through the Supplemental Security Income (SSI) program.

 ODD generally begins in children before the age of eight years old.
 While it can begin later than eight years old, it rarely begins in children who have already entered their teenage years.

 Symptoms usually begin mild and get worse over time.
 In order to fit this diagnosis, children must have symptoms that are constant for at least six months, and these symptoms must significantly interfere with their home or school environment and/or with social activities.
-Symptoms include:
+Symptoms can include: